 Between 20 Dec 1941 and V-J Day – the AVG, CATF, and 14th AF lost only 500 aircraft in combat while destroying 2,600 enemy planes plus 1,500 more probables.
 They sunk and damaged 2,230,000 tons of enemy merchant shipping vessels, 44 naval vessels, 13000 river boats or small tonnages, knocked out over 500 bridges, and killed thousands of ground troops.

 As the war drew to a close, General Chennault was recalled to the States and retired from military service.
 He returned to China where he established a civilian flying operation using surplus C-46 and C-47 aircraft and some of his old flight and line people.
-What had begun on a shoestring would later be call Civil Air Transport or CAT and would prove to be the lifeline of Nationalist China.
+What had begun on a shoestring would later be called Civil Air Transport or CAT.

 September 19, 1945 the Post was reactivated and General Chennault, now a civilian, became the Chairman of the China Post 1 Executive Committee.
-General Chennault continued to lead the Post through its post war reconstitution and frequently hosted events at the American Club in Shanghai attended by Madame Chiang Kai-shek, the Dragon Lady of China, her husband as well as other world dignitaries.
+General Chennault continued to lead the Post through its post-war reconstitution and frequently hosted events at the American Club in Shanghai attended by world dignitaries.

 Civil war erupted in China and by 1948 the situation deteriorated to the point that a meeting of China Post 1 Executive Committee was convened to develop a plan secure the Post’s survival.
 General Chennault, as Commander, ordered that all Post records be boxed up and forwarded to American Legion National Headquarters in Indianapolis.
 This was accomplished in November 1948 with the Post going into exile from Shanghai on 22 November 1948.